Are you looking for how to get more interior design clients?

 A quick note to start, in terms of the best platform for SEO to build your site – WordPress is the best way to go.
 Squarespace and Wix are great website building tools – but if you are serious about getting more clients (from SEO) you really need to be on WordPress.

-The very first thing you need to do with SEO is keyword research.
+The very first thing you need to do with SEO if you’re an interior designer is keyword research.
 This forms the basis of pretty much everything you will do and it shows you the exact search terms you can target to drive more traffic to your website.

 Now most interior designers that I’ve worked with have been locally based and servicing a particular area (for example they cover the county of Essex) – so for the workflow, I’ll presume this is what you are too.
 [Note: if you are not, reach out and I will help you choose your keywords to look at].